General Purpose Input Output

 but the second is much clearer: we are acting on the LED_GREEN.
 The board file contains also line redefinition

 and this means that the following two statements are equivalent as well

 Changing the logic level of output pins

-There are many function we can use to act on logic levels.
+There are many functions we can use to act on logic levels.
 To deal with a single pin we can use “Pad” related function or “Line” related functions.

 This last couple of functions is a little bit different because they receive an extra parameter

-the parameter bit in this case represent the logic level we want to write on the targeted pin (PAL_HIGH or PAL_LOW).
-Just to make things more clearer the next statements are equivalent
+the parameter bit, in this case, represent the logic level we want to write on the targeted pin (PAL_HIGH or PAL_LOW).
+Just to make things clearer the next statements are equivalent

 Just note that here bits is a 16-bit unsigned representing the status of each pin.
 So as example